nonJerry/VeraBot/README.md

 It is important that the highest role of the bot is above the membership role because it won't be able to give or remove the role otherwise!

+The following commands can only be used by someone with Administrator permissions.

 It is required the following attributes using the given commands before the bot will work for your server:
 - VTuber Name using `$setVTuber <name>`
 - Membership Role using `$MemberRole <role id>`